q-viper/q-viper.github.io/_posts/2022-03-06-python-for-stock-market-analysis-moving-average.md

   teaser: assets/stock_analysis/candle.png
 ---
 ## Introduction
-This blog is a part of our series **Python for Stock Market Analysis**.
+This blog is a first part of our series **Python for Stock Market Analysis**.

 **Disclaimer:** This blog is for educational purpose only and we do not recommend taking the knowledge gained from this blog to implement in real financial exercises.